 Here’s how to disable unnecessary apps from backing up on iCloud.

-- Tap iCloud → Manage Storage.
+- Tap iCloud → iCloud Backup.

-- Choose a device under BACKUPS.
+- Tap Backups and choose a device under BACKUPS.

 3. Free up iCloud space